sneal/platform-mgmt-sample/scripts/README.md

 # Scripts
-All custome scripts go here
+All custom scripts go here

 ## Promotion Process
 Run the `stage-promotion.sh` script from the `scripts/` directory using the